Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

-\subsection{Continuous average, proof of Proposition \ref{SanovbQN}}
+\subsection{Continuous average: proof of Proposition \ref{SanovbQN}}

-We now turn to the proof of the large deviation result for $\bQpN$ stated in Proposition \ref{SanovbQN}.
-We start by recalling the following fundamental large deviation principle for empirical fields. \begin{prop}[Georgii-Zessin] Let $\{\Lambda_N\}_N$ be a fixed sequence of cubes increasing to $\Rd$ and let $R_N$ be the push-forward of $\Poisson^1$ by the map
+Our starting point is the following known large deviation principle for empirical fields. \begin{prop}[Georgii-Zessin] Let $\{\Lambda_N\}_N$ be a fixed sequence of cubes increasing to $\Rd$ and let $R_N$ be the push-forward of $\Poisson^1$ by the map

-Then $\{R_N\}_N$ satisfies a large deviation principle at speed $|\Lambda_N|$ with rate function $\ERS[\cdot |\Poisson^1]$. \end{prop} This is a consequence of \cite[Theorem 3.1]{georgiz} together with \cite[Remark 2.4]{georgiz} to get rid of the periodization used in their definition of $R_N$ (see also \cite{FollmerOrey}).
-One could also adapt the method of \cite[Chapter 6]{seppalainen} from the discrete case (point processes on $\Z^d$) to the case of point processes on $\Rd$, where the Gärtner-Ellis theorem (see \cite[Section 4.5.3]{dz}) is used by establishing the existence of a pressure and studying its Legendre-Fenchel transform.
-We now need to extend the result to our setting.
+Then $\{R_N\}_N$ satisfies a large deviation principle at speed $|\Lambda_N|$ with rate function $\ERS[\cdot |\Poisson^1]$. \end{prop} \begin{proof} It is a consequence of \cite[Theorem 3.1]{georgiz} together with \cite[Remark 2.4]{georgiz} to get rid of the periodization used in their definition of $R_N$ (see also \cite{FollmerOrey}).
+One could also use the method of \cite[Chapter 6]{seppalainen}, where the G\"{a}rtner-Ellis theorem is used through proving the existence of a pressure and studying its Legendre-Fenchel transform, by adapting the proof from the discrete case (point processes on $\Z^d$) to the case of point processes on $\Rd$. \end{proof}